Guide: How to Cook Prime Rib

 Bring to Room Temperature

-A tip used by many restaurants is to liberally apply kosher salt to the roast on all sides the night before you plan to cook it.
-Leave it uncovered in your fridge overnight.
-The roast may appear dried out, but it will actually increase the prime rib's moisture when finished.
-The dry exterior produces an outside crust that adds texture and flavor.
+For even cooking and a flavorful crust, try this restaurant-inspired tip: liberally apply kosher salt to the roast on all sides the night before you plan to cook it.
+Leave it uncovered in your refrigerator overnight.
+While the roast may appear dried on the surface, this process actually locks in moisture and creates a beautiful, flavorful crust once cooked.

 Our Favorite Prime Rib Recipes